dsouflis/sample-blackboard/README.md

 We have a set of cages with animals of different species and genders at a river bank.
 We want to transfer them to the other side of the river.
-The boat has a single cage where a number of animals can fit, if their total weight is below some threshold.
+The boat has a single cage where a number of animals can fit, if their total weight is below some threshold, and if no animal eats any other.
 The manifest does not contain each animal's weight, so we have to determine the average weight of an individual of each species.
 We want to make as few trips as possible, so, we group animals together unless it is not feasible because one is a danger to some other one.

 ## The knowledge sources